Le0Developer/react-turnstile/README.md

 Turnstile tokens expire after 5 minutes, to automatically reset the challenge once they expire, set the `autoResetOnExpire` prop to true or reset the widget yourself using the `onExpire` callback.

+### Reducing Layout Shift

+The turnstile iframe initially loads as invisible before becoming visible and expanding to the expected widget size.

+This causes Layout Shift and reduces your Cumulative Layout Shift score and UX.

+This can be fixed with the `fixedSize={true}` option, which will force the wrapper div to be the specific size of turnstile.

 ## Documentation

 Turnstile takes the following arguments: